vendrhub/vendr-documentation/content/docs/payment-providers/stripe/1.1.0/stripe-checkout/README.md

 ---
 title: Stripe Checkout
-description: Documentation for the Stripe Checkoutpayment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Documentation for the Stripe Checkout payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

 ## Using These Docs